Particl-Community/academy/in-depth/indepth_mp_explained.rst

 Particl Marketplace Explained
 =============================

-**This article is a technical explanation for the curious audiences.**
+**This article is a technical explanation for the more curious minds.**

 .. meta::

       :description lang=en: Deep dive explanation of Particl's blockchain e-commerce solution yielding fair market conditions.
 Simply put, it's the most secure and private online marketplace on the web.

-With the award-winning :term:`Particl Marketplace`, you transform today’s e-commerce into the freest, most secure, and trustworthy place, yielding fair market conditions for its participants.
-How this all comes together is explained in the basics section.
+With the award-winning :term:`Particl Marketplace`, you transform today’s e-commerce into a free, secure, cost-efficient, and trustworthy environment where you can enjoy true free market conditions.
+How this all comes together is explained in this section.

-.. admonition:: Understanding the basics of Particl Maketplace
+.. admonition:: Understanding the Basics of Particl Maketplace

    - Particl Academy - Intro :doc:`Uncompromising, What You Get <../intro/intro_general_particlmarketplace>`
    - Particl Academy - Intro :doc:`Target Audiences <../intro/intro_general_target_audiences>`